How Does Smoking Affect People Living with HIV?

 - Develop lung cancer, head and neck cancers, cervical and anal cancers, and other cancers;

 - Develop bacterial pneumonia; pneumocystis pneumonia, a dangerous lung infection; COPD, and heart disease;

 - Develop conditions that affect the mouth, such as oral candidiasis (thrush) and oral hairy leukoplakia;

-- Have a poorer response to antiretroviral therapy (ART).
+- Have a poorer response to antiretroviral therapy (ART);

-Find Help with Quitting Smoking
+Find Help to Quit Smoking

 Talk with your health care provider about programs and products that can help you quit smoking.

-You can learn about the benefits of quitting smoking and get tips for quitting from CDC’s national tobacco education campaign—Tips From Former Smokers (Tips).
+You also can learn about the benefits of quitting smoking and get tips for quitting from CDC’s national tobacco education campaign—Tips From Former Smokers (Tips).
 The Tips campaign profiles real people—not actors—who are living with serious long-term health effects from smoking and secondhand smoke exposure.
 You can also view a story and tips from a person living with HIV who quit smoking.

 Visit betobaccofree.hhs.gov or call the Smoking Quitline: 877-44U-QUIT (877-448-7848) for more information on the many health benefits of quitting smoking.
 For help from your state quitline, call 1-800-QUIT-NOW (1-800-784-8669).